-What would we do with such system of sweating in the African savannah is unclear.
-Recall many stories and American films about deaths of humans in the desert.
-Police advises under no circumstances you should leave a broken-down car, or the countdown to lethal dehydration will begin.
+What would we do with such a system of sweating in the African savannah is unclear.
+Recall many stories and American films about the deaths of humans in the desert.
+Police advise you should leave a broken-down car under no circumstances, or the countdown to lethal dehydration will begin.
 Savannah, we can assure you, is no better than the desert.

 Finally, the human way of copulation “face to face” is not common among land animals, but it is common in aquatic species.